Order of Ministry of

 Dosage and administration.

-Monotherapy and combined therapy with other oral hypoglycemic agents.
+Monotherapy or combined therapy with other oral hypoglycemic agents.

-After 10-15 days of treatment, the dose should be adjusted according to the results of measuring serum glucose level.
+After 10-15 days, the dose should be adjusted according to the results of measuring serum glucose level.

-Slow increase of the dosage helps minimize adverse effects on the gastrointestinal tract.
+Slow dose increase helps reduce adverse effects on the digestive tract.

-Maximum recommended dose is 3000 mg per day, divided in 3 doses.
+The maximum recommended dose is 3000 mg per day, divided into 3 doses.

 Monotherapy or combined therapy with insulin.

-Children.
-The drug Metamin® is used in children older than 10 years.
-The usual initial dose is 500 mg or 850 mg of Metamin® 1 time per day after meal.
-After 10-15 days of treatment, the dose should be adjusted according to serum glucose level.
+The drug Metamin® is administered in children aged from 10 years and adolescents.
+The usual initial dose is 500 mg or 850 mg of the drug Metamin® 1 time per day during or after meal.
+After 10-15 days the dose should be adjusted according to the results of measuring serum glucose level.

-Slow increase of the dosage helps minimize adverse effects on the gastrointestinal tract.
+Slow dose increase helps reduce adverse effects on the digestive tract.

-Maximum recommended dose is 2000 mg per day, divided in 2-3 doses.
+The maximum recommended dose is 2000 mg per day, divided into 2-3 doses.

-Children.
-The drug Metamin® is used in children older than 10 years.
+The drug Metamin® is used for treatment of children from 10 years old.

-Gastrointestinal tract: nausea, vomiting, diarrhea, abdominal pain, anorexia.
+Gastrointestinal tract: disorders of the digestive system, nausea, vomiting, diarrhea, abdominal pain, lack of appetite.
 Most of these side effects occur at the beginning of treatment and usually disappear spontaneously.
 To avoid gastrointestinal adverse effects, it is recommended to increase the dose slowly and use the drug during or after meal 2-3 times per day.